 Otherwise known as the Cuilcagh Boardwalk Trail, the Stairway to Heaven is located in the beautiful bogland of County Fermanagh in Northern Ireland.

 This beautiful trail meanders through one of the largest expanses of blanket bog in Northern Ireland.

-This boardwalk allows visitors to enjoy the beauty of the landscape without disturbing the bog or the flora and fauna who call this place home.
+This boardwalk allows visitors to enjoy amazing views of the beautiful landscape without disturbing the bog or the flora and fauna who call this place home.

-While it is not the easiest of climbs, and it can be quite steep, we promise it is worth it!
+While it is not the easiest of climbs, and it can be quite steep, we promise that the Cuilcagh Boardwalk Trail is worth it!

 When to visit – make sure to check the forecast

 As such, the Fermanagh and Omagh District Council are asking people to reconsider a trip to the Stairway to Heaven or plan a visit later on in the year.

 Enjoy the ever-changing landscape of Cuilcagh Mountain as it changes from grassy slopes with sheep grazing to rough scree and boulders.

+The number of prehistoric monuments that exist in the Cuilcagh Mountain Park highlight the central role this mountain played in times gone by.
 The vast and different area the boardwalk encompasses allows for different natural habitats that are brimming with flora and fauna.

+For outdoor enthusiasts, it is plain to see why the Stairway to Heaven is thought to be one of the top places to visit in Ireland.
 From colourful wildflowers and herbs to a diverse range of animals and insect life, it truly is a nature-lovers dream.
 Keep your eyes peeled for the rare golden plover, a beautiful speckled gold and black bird.

 Things to know – trail length and rules

-It takes about four hours for the average person to complete the round trip from the car park to the summit and back.
+It takes about four hours for the average person to complete the Cuilcagh Legnabrocky Trail from the car park to the summit and back.

 Visitors to the Stairway to Heaven of Ireland are asked to remain on the designated path and boardwalk to help restore and protect the damaged peatland.
 Please ensure that you bring your rubbish home with you!

-Where to park – location and cost
+Options for parking – location and cost

 Address: 43 Marlbank Road Legnabrocky Florencecourt County Fermanagh Northern, Enniskillen BT92 1ER, United Kingdom